inyoninjas/inyoninjas.github.io/documentation.md

 We have given you a big ol' coil of rope here.
 You can use html to format your content, including input controls.
 Behind the scenes we are using WebKit window.
 However, because this isn't an actual browser, there is likely html and css that will be entirely broken.
 We have inlcuded a couple of examples that work.
 If you extrapolate from those examples, no promises made about expected functionality.

 #### Timeout
-In general, intended behavior is to explicilty dismiss a window.
+In general, intended behavior is to explicitly dismiss a window.
 However, there are use cases where a timed presentation of content is preferrable.
-The ``timer|t TIMEOUT` option will display a window for a designated time - then, poof, the window disappears.
+The ``timer TIMEOUT` option will display a window for a designated time - then, poof, the window disappears.

 #### Returned Data
 Returned data is blah, blah.
 You will have to parse it. blah, blah

+#### Queue
+Inyos queue up.

 #### History
 Not yet implemented